curtisseizert/CUDASieve/README.md

 uint64_t countPrimes(uint64_t bottom, uint64_t top);

 /********* range must be a multiple of 2^24 *********/
-/* Returns pointer to a page-locked host array of the primes in [bottom, top] of length size.
+/* Returns pointer to a page-locked host array of the primes in [bottom, top] of length count.
    Memory must be freed with cudaFreeHost() */ uint64_t * getHostPrimes(uint64_t bottom, uint64_t top, size_t & count);

 /* Returns a std::vector of the primes in the interval [bottom, top] */ std::vector<uint64_t> getHostPrimesVector(uint64_t bottom, uin64_t top, size_t count);

-/* Returns pointer to a device array of in [bottom, top] of length size */ uint64_t * getDevicePrimes(uint64_t bottom, uint64_t top, size_t & count);
+/* Returns pointer to a device array of primes in [bottom, top] of length count */ uint64_t * getDevicePrimes(uint64_t bottom, uint64_t top, size_t & count);
 ```